Rain Fall

-Rain Fall (レイン・フォール 雨の牙, Rein Fōru: Ame no Kiba) is a 2009 Japanese/Australian action thriller film written and directed by Max Mannix.
+Rain Fall (レイン・フォール 雨の牙, Rein Fōru: Ame no Kiba) is a 2009 Japanese/Australian action thriller film directed by Max Mannix.
 In the film a half-Japanese half-American hitman protects the daughter of one of his victims against the CIA.
-It was based on the novel Rain Fall by Barry Eisler.
+It was written by Mannix based on the 2007 novel Rain Fall by Barry Eisler.

 Plot summary

 In Tokyo, a minister of public works is rumored to be taking evidence of corruption to a reporter: the CIA, the yakuza, and others want to grab the information and use it to squeeze the government.
 On the subway trip to meet the reporter, the official is murdered, but it looks like a heart attack.
 However, no one, including the murderer, can find the flash drive with the evidence.
 Now the CIA, gangsters, and the city police are searching.
 The dead official's daughters are in danger: the shadowy John Rain, ex-special forces and perhaps now in league with North Korea, tries to stay one step ahead as he looks for the flash drive and protects one of the daughters.